Ukrainian–Soviet War: December 1917–April 1918

 The Bolsheviks, numbering around 30,000 and composed of Russian army regulars stationed at the front, a number of garrisoned units, and Red Guard detachments composed of laborers from Kharkov Governorate and the Donbass, began by advancing from the northeast led by Vladimir Antonov-Ovseenko and Mikhail Muravyov.
 The Ukrainian forces at the time of the invasion consisted of about 15,000 made up from volunteer detachments and several battalions of the Free Cossacks and the Sich Riflemen.

 The invasion of pro-Soviet forces from Russia was accompanied by uprisings initiated in Ukraine by the local Bolsheviks in the developed cities throughout the territory of left-bank Ukraine as well as right-bank Ukraine.
 The Bolsheviks, led by Yevgenia Bosch, conducted a successful uprising in Vinnytsia sometime in December 1917.
 They took charge of the 2nd Guard Corps and moved towards Kiev to help the Bolsheviks in the city.
 Pavlo Skoropadsky with a regiment of the Free Cossacks managed to stop them near Zhmerynka, disarm them, and deport them to Russia.
 The other Bolshevik forces captured Kharkov (December 26), Yekaterinoslav (January 9), Aleksandrovsk (January 15), and Poltava (January 20) on their way to Kiev.
 On January 27, the Bolshevik army groups converged in Bakhmach and then set off under the command of Muravyov to take Kiev.

 The first detachment of Sich Riflemen after the capture of Kiev in January 1918.

 As the Bolsheviks marched towards Kiev, a small Ukrainian National Republic unit of less than 500 schoolboys (some sources give a figure of 300), commanded by Captain Ahapiy Honcharenko, was hastily organized and sent to the front on January 29, 1918, to take part in the Battle of Kruty.
 The small unit consisted mainly of the Student Battalion (Kurin) of Sich Riflemen, a unit of the Khmelnytsky Cadet School, and a Haidamaka detachment.
 About half of the 500 were killed during the battle.

 On January 29, 1918, the Kiev Arsenal January Uprising, a Bolshevik-organized armed revolt, began at the Kiev Arsenal factory.
 The workers of the plant were joined by the soldiers of the Ponton Battalion, the 3rd Aviation Regiment and the Sahaydachny regiment.
-Sensing defeat, the "Central Rada" and Petlyurist forces stormed the city on February 3.
-After six days of battle and running low on food and ammunition, the uprising was suppressed by counter-revolutionary forces, in which 300 Bolshevik workers died.
-According to Soviet era sources, more than 1,500 pro-Soviet workers and soldiers were killed during the struggle.
-On February 8, the Ukrainian People's Republic evacuated Kiev in order to avoid destruction by opposing Soviet troops, which then entered Kiev under Mikhail Muravyov's on February 9.
+Sensing defeat, the UNR forces stormed the city on February 3.
+After six days of battle and running low on food and ammunition, the uprising was suppressed, resulting in the death of about 300 workers in total, tohughccording to Soviet sources, more than 1,500 pro-Soviet workers and soldiers were killed during the struggle.
+On February 8, the Ukrainian People's Republic evacuated Kyiv in order to avoid destruction by opposing Soviet troops, which then entered Kyiv under Mikhail Muravyov's on February 9.